kimsoomnin/PyCHAM/README.md

 2. Download and install the package manager Anaconda using the following address and selecting the appropriate operating system version: https://www.anaconda.com/distribution/#download-section

-Following steps need to be in the terminal/command prompt:
+The following steps need to be at the command line:

 3. cd into the directory where the PyCHAM package is stored.